forge-wm/lib/README.md

 # lib
-The main library for linking and building extensions for the window manager.
+The main library for linking and building extensions for forge_wm.